Advertising ideas for auto repair shops do not need to be complicated or expensive to implement. But consistent implementation is the key.

 You are not alone if you feel like advertising is just another way to waste hard-earned money, in the hope it will bring in new business, or get current customers to return for regular maintenance.
 Chances are, you didn’t start out in advertising, then switched to vehicle repair.

-Here’s what you’re facing: nearly ¼million other auto repair shops in the USA alone.
-The chances are your shop is one of 20 in a 5-mile radius so what can you do to make it stand out?
+There are nearly ¼million other auto repair shops in the US – that’s a lot of competition!
+So, what can you do to make yours stand out?

 There are steps you can take to maximize your exposure and get your message out to new prospects, but you must do those steps correctly and consistently –